trancemind/mina-docker-compose/README.md

 It could be simple VPS/VDS obtained from Google Cloud, DigitalOcean, Vultr, etc. Of course, we can run Mina on our MacBook, Windows PC, but I wouldn't recommend to use your own working laptop or desktop station for such purpose.
 Mina node must be available online 24/7 to be able produce blocks or sell snarks uninterruptedly.
 I believe the only use case to use your working laptop/computer for Mina - is a "cold wallet".

-This docker-compose package designed to be launched in the Linux or any other \*nix like box.
+This docker-compose bundle designed to be launched in the Linux or any other \*nix like box.

-For the docker installation you can select any Linux distribution, although this docker-compose package created and tested using Docker in **Debian 10.x Linux**.
+For the docker installation you can select any Linux distribution, although the docker-compose bundle created and tested using Docker in **Debian 10.x Linux**.

 To continue, we assume that you have obtained a Linux server, you're connected to the server ssh terminal and you have root privileges.
 Also, you should have your server public IP address.
 You may have existing Mina wallet, or you can create new one.